department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/programs.md

 title: Vocational Rehab Programs | Veterans Affairs
 heading: Vocational Rehab Programs for Veterans and Servicemembers
 display_title: Programs
 description: Get help finding and keeping a job with VA support-and-service tracks for Veterans and Servicemembers with service-connected disabilities that limit your ability to work.
-Find out how to apply for Vocational Rehabilitation and Employment benefits and services (sometimes called VA Voc Rehab or Chapter 31 benefits) .
+Find out how to apply for Vocational Rehabilitation and Employment benefits and services (sometimes called VA Voc Rehab or Chapter 31 benefits).
+keywords: voc rehab chapter 31, chapter 31 va, chapter 31
 order: 1
 template: detail-page
 no_article_bottom_padding: true